A rose by another other name is still a rose.

 Handplanes take a more simplistic and minimalist approach.
 There are no bells or whistles with these handplanes, it’s raw craftsmanship.
 Think of a Slyde Handboards a state of the art beach house, complete with cutting edge technology and style, and handplanes as rustic log cabin.

 Handboards are performance driven, sleek, lightweight, built to last and designed for speed.
 A handboard has more buoyancy than a handplane due to the foam core.
 The buoyancy giving you more lift, less drag, while allowing you far more control of the wave.
-Carve, stall, you name a handboard will let you do it, without any splash back.
+Carve, stall, you name it a handboard will let you do it, without any splash back.

 It is not uncommon to generate enough speed with a handboard to round a section of a wave or to get barreled.